Turtle Mountain Indian Reservation: History

 In the early 19th century (around 1810–1820), Chippewa and Metis warriors battled with white fur trade companies over sensitive issues.
 These issues included whites trespassing on Indian land and disagreements over the lucrative pemmican.
 Pemmican was vital to both the Chippewa and to the white fur trade companies.
 The Pemmican War was fought over the lucrative pemmican trade.
 The Battle of Seven Oaks was the major battle of the war.

 Historians claim the Chippewa still controlled nearly 10 e6acre in 1892.
 In the late 1880s, the United States sent representatives to chief Little Shell III and his councilors, to negotiate a deal for the acreage still owned by them.
 Chief Little Shell III was living in Montana and was not pleased about the issue.
 The negotiations continued on for several years and finally ended in 1891, when the United States selected 32 Chippewa leaders to negotiate and sign the McCumber Agreement.
 That occurred in 1892.

 In 1882, the Turtle Mountain Reservation was established; it was originally much larger than today.
-In 1884, the United States reduced the size of the Turtle Mountain Reservation to two townships or 46080 acre.
+In 1884, by executive order of Chester A. Arthur, the United States reduced the size of the Turtle Mountain Reservation to two townships or 46080 acre.
 The Chippewa ceded much of their land before the reservation was established.

 Chief Little Shell III ceded the land in exchange for a large reservation that bordered the Fort Peck Reservation in Montana.
 During the negotiations over the 10 million acres in the early 1890s, the Chippewa leader and the United States government could not come to agreement.
 The United States forced chief Little Shell III and several hundred of his supporters off the reservation rolls, making them landless.